vovan-/cyclist-datafiled-garmin/README.md

 CyclistChartsField Data Filed for Garmin Connect IQ store.
 This is a free complex Data Field for the Fenix 3 watch that shows multiple values and two charts on a single field.
-CyclistChartsField is open source, its code can be found on github: https://github.com/vovan-/cyclist-datafiled-garmin
+CyclistChartsField is open source, its code can be found at github: https://github.com/vovan-/cyclist-datafiled-garmin

 The Data Field is based on two other Data Fields.
 Special thanks for developers of the following ConnectIQ projects: https://apps.garmin.com/en-US/apps/aacfc2de-b61e-40cc-a83d-52f46f9d263d